If you’re looking for things to do or maybe just some inspiration for your next getaway, Bowral is New South Wales’ ultimate weekend retreat.

-Looking for another perfect escape for the weekend?
-Whether it’s a day trip or an overnight stay, Bowral is the perfect getaway – especially for you foodie, wine lovers & explorers.
+Whether it’s a day trip, an overnight stay or a weekend away, Bowral in New South Wales is the perfect getaway – especially for you foodie, wine lovers and explorers.

-Ok, so for some more fine dining you must try the beautiful Eschalot.
+Meet Eschalot, a fine dining restaurant found in the heart of the Southern Highlands.
 It’s located in the historic village of Berrima and operates from one of the most significant heritage buildings in the area.
-The stunning house divides the restaurant into elegant dinning rooms to ensure a sophisticated and quiet fine dining experience.
+The stunning house divides the restaurant into a series of elegant dining rooms to create a sophisticated and quiet fine dining experience.
 A large vegetable garden surrounds the restaurant, which is where the chefs source as much of their produce as possible.

 The Press Shop Cafe

 One of the standout features is the heavy curved door – a stunning feature which is the quintessential English inspired finish.
-Make sure to pop by for breakfast and order the Potato gnocchi with Mittagong train tunnel mushrooms , calvo Nero and a fried egg ($21).
-The gnocchi is incredibly light and fluffy yet slightly charred, and perfectly paired with the bitterness of the calvo nero.
-We can’t deny it – pasta for breakfast is always a win.
+Make sure to pop by for breakfast and order the Deluxe Bacon & Egg Roll ($22) that’s layered with smashed avocado, two fried eggs, two rashers bacon, a hashbrown, cheese and capsicum relish.

 Forget everything you thought you knew about pies.
 The Gumnut Patisserie’s pies will truly blow your mind.
-It’s no secret, hence why you could be waiting up to 45minutes in a queue on a long weekend- but we assure you, it’s well worth it.
-Owners Tracy and Vicki Nickl are Pastry Chefs of the Southern Highlands, utilizing the finest of ingredients, combing tradition and pride to craft exquisite pastries, deserts and pies with no compromise on quality.
+It’s no secret, hence why you could be waiting up to 45 minutes in a queue on a long weekend.
+But, we assure you, it’s well worth it.
+Owners Tracy and Vicki Nickl are some of the best pastry chefs of the Southern Highlands, utilising the finest of ingredients, combining tradition and pride to craft exquisite pastries, desserts and pies with no compromise on quality.

 Harry’s on Green Lane

-Harry’s on Green Lane is our No.1 spot for a drink in Bowral.
-The cosy & stylish venue is the perfect eclectic mix of nostalgia, cool vibes and a splash of the old world.
-From the sky high ceilings, to windy nooks and crannies filled with books, mismatched lamps, portraits and cane furniture, Harry’s is the perfect spot to escape the cold and sip on delicious wine and cocktails.
-It’s open daily from 10am so you can spend all day there if you wish.
+Harry’s on Green Lane is our go-to spot for a drink in Bowral.
+Taking the title as one of he best places to grab a tipple in Bowral, this cosy and stylish venue is the perfect eclectic mix of nostalgia, cool vibes and a splash of the old world.
+From the sky-high ceilings, to windy nooks and crannies filled with books, mismatched lamps, portraits and cane furniture; Harry’s is the perfect spot to escape the cold and sip on delicious wine and cocktails.
+It’s open daily from midday so you can spend all day there if you wish.
 Sit back, relax and sip on a full bodied red and unwind after your bustling day around Bowral.

 Southern Highlands Brewing & Taphouse

-A little further out of Bowral you’ll find the trendy and fairly newly renovated brewery, The Taphouse.
-Home to flowing beer, patterned tiles, wood, wrought iron and many patrons.
-An extremely popular venue, it is the perfect location for both large groups or an intimate setting.
-They have an extensive beverage list,including craft beer, as well as some extremely delicious pub meals.
-Our two must eat dishes include the Grass-fed T-Bone Steak (400g) with Café de Paris Butter and Pommes Frites ($38) – honestly one of the best T-Bone steaks we have EVER eaten- and the Beef Porter Pie with Potato Mash and Mushy Peas ($25).
+A little further out of Bowral you’ll find the trendy and fairly newly renovated brewery, the Southern Highlands Brewing & Taphouse that’s home to flowing beer, patterned tiles, wood, wrought iron and many patrons.
+An extremely popular drinking spot in the Southern Highlands, it is the perfect location for both large groups or an intimate setting.
+They have an extensive beverage list including craft beer as well as some extremely delicious pub meals.
+Our two must-eat dishes include the Slow Cooked BBQ Pork Ribs (from $34) that’s served with a side of fries and slaw; or the Pumpkin Sage Linguine ($20) which sees a blissful combination of semidried tomatoes and pinenuts unite.

 Meet the Surveyor General Inn – Australia’s oldest continuously licensed inn!

 This quirky charmer is filled to the brim with history, sandstone, wood and the smell of a crackling fire.
-The original taproom is still the main bar, with it’s stone walls, pressed timber and metal ceilings, and features an 80 year old carved cedar bar.
-If you’re looking for a pub feed you can’t go past the Bush Ranger’s Bistro, with a traditional barbecue area and an extensive a la carte menu.
+The original taproom is still the main bar, with its stone walls, pressed timber and metal ceilings.
+Featuring an 80-year-old carved cedar bar; if you’re looking for a pub feed you can’t go past the Bush Ranger’s Bistro, with a traditional barbecue area and an extensive a la carte menu.
 The beer garden is another highlight spotted with long benches, umbrellas and oak barrels.
-This is the perfect spot to pop to after your fine dining experience at Eschalot.
+This is the perfect spot to pop into after a day full of exploring.
 Head down for a drink, some live music and be challenged to a game of darts with one of the locals.

 Centennial Vineyards is located just a few minutes from Bowral.
-The Vineyard is over 760m in altitude which means that grapes ripen slowly and have an enhanced flavour and intensity.
-It’s so high up in Winter it can snow here!
-Centennial grow numerous types of grapes across their 80 acres of vines, including Chardonnay, Sauvignon Blanc, Riesling, Pinot Gris, Albarino, Pinot Meunier, Pinot Noir and Tempranillo.
-The Chardonnays are some of our favourites – light yet buttery.
+The vineyard is over 760-metres in altitude which means that grapes ripen slowly and have an enhanced flavour and intensity.
+It’s so high up, in winter it can snow here!
+Centennial Vineyards grow numerous types of grapes across their 80 acres of vines, including chardonnay, sauvignon blanc, riesling, pinot gris, albarino, pinot meunier, pinot noir and tempranillo.
+The chardonnays are some of our favourites – light yet buttery.
 Pop by for a tasting at the cellar door.

-Artemis Wines is a stunning family run winery who were the first to plant Pinot Noir in the region (thank God for them).
-The vineyard reaches altitudes between 600 – 700m which assists in growing beautiful grapes in the sub-temperate climate.
-The winemakers here focus on using a blend of the old world and new world wine making techniques making each bottle unique and of complex flavour.
-Not only can you enjoy their delicious wines, you can gorge on local produce (cheese & charcuterie boards) and on Sundays wood fired pizzas.
+Artemis Wines is a stunning family-run winery who were the first to plant pinot noir in the region.
+The vineyard reaches altitudes between 600 – 700-metres which assists in growing beautiful grapes in the sub-temperate climate.
+The winemakers here focus on using a blend of the old world and new world winemaking techniques making each bottle unique and of complex flavour.
+Not only can you enjoy their delicious wines, you can gorge on local produce (cheese and charcuterie boards) and on Sundays, wood fired pizzas.
 Do we need to say more?

 Tertini Wines is one of the most renowned wineries found in the Southern Highlands.
-Known for their exceptional Pinot Noir, Riesling and Chardonnay, this is a spot wine lovers cannot miss.
-The family run winery have a simple philosophy; to create the finest possible, small batch wines in an unique and sustainable way.
-For one of the friendliest cellar door experiences you’ll need to pop by and meet Nicole and Sandy, who pride themselves in showcasing the beautiful drops on offer.
+Known for their exceptional pinot noir, riesling and chardonnay, this is a spot wine lovers cannot miss.
+The family run winery has a simple philosophy: to create the finest, small batch wines in an unique and sustainable way.
+For one of the friendliest cellar door experiences, you’ll need to pop by and meet Nicole and Sandy who pride themselves on showcasing the beautiful drops on offer.
 There can never be too much wine, so do yourself a favour and visit Tertini.

 If you like antiques, artworks or just anything quirky, Dirty Janes is an absolute must.
-Run by the dynamic father daughter duo, Athol Salter and Jane Crowley, Dirty Janes offers you a museum like shopping experience, except you can touch absolutely everything!
-From collectables, furs, clothes and books, to sculptures, furniture and jewellery there is nothing you cannot find.
-And if shopping isn’t your thing, it’s still an entertaining experience as your senses are overloaded with colour.
-Once you get a little tired from all your exploring, you can pop by the Tea Salon for a little break.
+Run by the dynamic father daughter duo, Athol Salter and Jane Crowley, Dirty Janes offers you a museum-like shopping experience, except you can touch absolutely everything!
+From collectables, furs, clothes and books, to sculptures, furniture and jewellery, there is nothing you cannot find.
+And if shopping isn’t your thing, it’s still an entertaining experience as your senses are overloaded with colour, history and stories.
+Once you get a little tired from all your exploring, you can pop by the tea salon, Your Vintage Occasion, for a little break.
 Sip your favourite tea blend from fine bone china cups and saucers whilst enjoying delicious scones, jam and cream.
 Shopping, tea and scones all in one go, how could you not love it?

 Southern Highlands Markets

 The Southern Highlands know how to do markets.
 They run them so well it’s likely there’ll be one on every weekend.
-With a mix of markets including public school, village and evening/night markets on alternate Saturdays and Sundays you’ll have a number of opportunities to source delicious produce, wine, arts and crafts, baked good and locally made furniture from Bowral, Bundanoon, Berrima, Moss Vale and more!
+With a mix of markets including public school, village and evening/night markets on alternate Saturdays and Sundays, you’ll have a number of opportunities to source delicious produce, wine, arts and crafts, baked goods and locally made furniture from Bowral, Bundanoon, Berrima, Moss Vale and more!